gaoming714/Manual/JokerPy/gunicorn.md

-2.4 gunicorn Mutiweb App type I
+2.4 gunicorn Mutiweb App type I  (not work)
 ---
 (nginx has seperate port or socket)